AndresF100/UML--Color_Palette_Generator_from_Images/README.md

 - Thanks to all the contributors who have helped with code, tests, and ideas.

 ## Contact
-For any queries or feedback regarding the project, please open an issue in the repository or write to alenacivanovaa@gmail.com
+For any queries or feedback regarding the project, please open an issue in the repository or write to alenacivanovaa@gmail.com or andresforero100@outlook.com

 # Color Palette Generator from Images